tedhagos/tedhagos.github.com/_posts/2019-7-22-qa-role-in-agile.md

 ---
-title: The changing role of QA Role in an Agile environment
+title: The changing role of QA in an Agile environment
 layout: post
 categories: sdlc
 comments: true